sebras/berkeman-berkeman.github.io/_pages/030_installation.markdown

 ### Build and Runtime Environment

-The Accelerator projects has been built, tested, and runs on:
+The Accelerator is built, tested, and runs on:

+ - Ubuntu18.04 and 16.04,
- - Ubuntu16.04 and Debian 9,
+ - Debian 9,
  - FreeBSD 11.1

 but is in no way limited to these systems or versions.